Soy inocente

 Soy inocente (lit.
 'I'm innocent') is a 2023 Peruvian comedy mystery film directed by Pedro Flores Maldonado and written by Maldonado & Yiddá Eslava (who also co-produced with Julián Zucchi).
-Starring Yiddá Eslava.
+It stars Yiddá Eslava.
 The film features the performance of the Argentine singer Pablo Ruiz who acts of himself.
 It premiered on January 19, 2023 in Peruvian theaters.

 Synopsis

 Sofia leads an austere life as a housekeeper, wanting to save every penny to support her grandmother and siblings.
 A day like any other, she is involved in a crime scene in a hotel room.
 She's innocent, but her fingerprints are everywhere.
 To keep her job at the colonial hotel and, most importantly, not go to jail, Sofia must prove her innocence.
-But he needs help, which is why he also incriminates Mame, his co-worker.
+But she needs help, which is why she also incriminates Mame, her co-worker.

 Cast

 The actors participating in this film are: